DOMjudge/domjudge/doc/manual/install-domserver.rst

 at your configured base URL.
 There's an ``admin`` user with initial password found in ``etc/initial_admin_password.secret``.

-You can continue now with installing one or more judgehosts.
+You can continue now with
+:doc:`installing one or more judgehosts <install-judgehost>`.